DSharpPlus/DSharpPlus/docs/articles/commands_next/intro.md

 ### Create a Command Method

 Within our new module, create a method named `GreetCommand` marked as `async` with a `Task` return type.
-The first parameter of your method *must* be of type @DSharpPlus.CommandsNext.CommandContext, as required by CommandsNext.
+The first parameter of your method *must* be of type `CommandsNext.CommandContext`, as required by CommandsNext.

 ```cs
 public async Task GreetCommand(CommandContext ctx)